 - Premium checking accounts

 - Advantage banking

 - Opening checking accounts at a brick-and-mortar bank

 - Opening a checking bank account at a credit union

 - Opening a checking account at an online bank

 A checking account or a demand/transactional account is a deposit account that serves to cover every day expenses and transactions.
 Checking accounts help to keep your money safe until you need to access it for making purchases or paying bills.
 This type of account is preferable for frequent deposits and withdrawals.
 Banks issue a debit card paired with your checking account, which allows you to access money using an ATM, and make payments in brick-and-mortar shops.
 Online or digital banking apps allow you to make online purchases and manage your account through your mobile device.

-What does a checking account provide?
+What do checking accounts provide?

 The main feature that a checking account has is liquidity, which means the ease of getting cash through numerous withdrawals as well as countless deposits.
 Liquidity describes the essence of checking accounts and comes at a price of low interest rates, if any at all.
 The money can be accessed through an ATM, financial institutions, by writing checks, and using electronic transfers, to mention a few.
 The details are to be checked with your bank.